satya-das/cib/examples/0010-simple-class/README.md

 ```

-We see implementation of function `__zz_cib_Example_GetMethodTable`. *`Example` in name is because it is the name of module supplied as value of `-m` command line parameter*.
-This function is like gateway for client to access all functionality of the library.
+We see implementation of function `__zz_cib_Example_GetMethodTable`.
 This function returns the MethodTable for a given class-id.
-In previous section we had already seen implementation of `__zz_cib_GetMethodTable` for classes which is called from here.
+In a previous section we had already seen implementation of `__zz_cib_GetMethodTable` for classes which is called from here.
 Since our trivial example had just one class there is just one `case` statement, had there been more classes there would have been more case statements.
 In later examples we will see those cases as well.

-Since this function is for client to invoke it is defined as `extern "C" __zz_cib_export`. `extern "C"` makes sure that name is not mangled and `__zz_cib_export` makes sure that the symbol is exported so that client glue code can call it.
+Since this function is for client to invoke it is defined as `extern "C" __zz_cib_export`.
+They ensure that name is not mangled and the symbol is exported so that client glue code can call it.
+Definition of `__zz_cib_export` depends on compiler and is defined in `__zz_cib_Example-export.h` that is included in this file.

-Now we will visit code that will be part of SDK and will be used by clients.
+Now we will visit code that will be part of the SDK and will be used by clients.

 ## SDK Headers and Proxy Classes